-I wanted Ron to hear this, and also to hear more McMurtry since you don’t get the full benefit without knowing other facets of his work.
-Then I wanted a mixtape for my own upcoming car trip through flyover country.
-But Ron didn’t know my reference—which nearly made me spiral into rage against a machine that can account him not having heard it.
-Meanwhile, half of my McMurtry library is not in a form that I can get into a mixtape for my car, period, and the other half is not in a form that allows me to do it easily.
+Then I wanted my own mixtape for an upcoming car trip in flyover country.
+But I discovered that half my McMurtry library is not in a form that works for mixtapes in my car, period.
+The other half is not in a form that allows me to do it easily.
+So here I am, venting.

-Capitalism Versus Musical Quality of Life
+Capitalism Vs. Quality of Life

-Such practices are hard to sustain today.
-Partly the problem is the exploding growth of wheat and chaff—so much new music is available when I already have a lifetime of songs to revisit, and everything is just one click away from everything else.
+Such practices are hard for me to sustain today.
+Part of the problem is the exploding growth of both wheat and chaff—so much new music is available, plus I already have a lifetime of songs to revisit, with everything just one click away from everything else.

 The Case of McMurtry

-Yet he has been sidelined by the industry as someone whose music, considered as a commodity to market, has marginal value.
-I recall him claiming in an interview that he can barely break even when touring—something to that effect—and that was before COVID.
-Many of my friends draw a blank when I quote him about the roaming buffalo, lyrics that strike me like name-checking classic lines from Shakespeare or Bob Dylan that should naturally be part of our vernacular.
+Yet he has been sidelined as someone whose music, considered as a commodity to market, has marginal value.
+I recall him claiming in an interview that he struggles to break even when touring, and that was before COVID.
+Many of my friends draw a blank when I quote him about the cell towers and buffalo–lyrics that for me are like name-checking lines from Shakespeare or Bob Dylan that should naturally be part of vernacular speech.

 Silver Linings of Neoliberal Streaming: McMurtry in Four Clicks

 This song is a fitting place to end.
-We can extrapolate from its takedown, written during the Reagan era, of neoliberal deindustrialization destroying jobs and quality of life, while politicians alternately cheer or claim they can’t do anything about it.
-This remains our world, whether writ small as trends that destroy musicians’ livelihoods, or writ large in Washington as insurrectionists run free, Congress refuses to address a broken health care system and climate change, and Republicans prepare for one-party minority rule.
+We can easily extrapolate from its takedown, written in the Reagan era, of deindustrialization destroying jobs and quality of life, while politicians alternately cheer or claim they can’t do anything about it.
+This remains our world, whether writ smaller as trends that destroy musicians’ livelihoods, or writ larger as insurrectionists run free, Congress refuses to address our broken health care system or climate change, and Republicans organize for one-party minority rule.